ArtFab/integrity-js/README.md

 General language independent information about 'Integrity checking' can be found here: https://risingtyde.github.io/

-You can see examples of what exceptins are thrown and what messages are generated here: https://risingtyde.github.io/sample.html
+You can see examples of what exceptions are thrown and what messages are generated here: https://risingtyde.github.io/sample.html

 # Usage